Gantt Chart View

 Let's explore how to enable a basic Gantt view for your task table.

-To generate a Gantt view, ensure your data consists of at least the 'Start Date' and 'End Date' fields (along with the primary key field).
+To generate a Gantt view, ensure your data consists of at least the 'Start Date' and 'End Date' fields along with the primary key field consisting of task IDs.

-While PowerTable can automatically identify the data type of each field in the table, you must ensure that these date fields are assigned the 'Date' data type in the table configuration window.
+While PowerTable can automatically identify the data type of each field in the table, you must ensure that these date fields (Start Date, End Date, Milestone Date) are assigned the 'Date' data type in the initial table configuration window.

-The field containing the list of unique tasks should be a NOT-NULL column.
-It can also be a primary key.
+The field containing the list of unique tasks should be the primary key.

 Click on Layout > Gantt.